Skip to main content

 Philosophy

-CPU, memory, IO and network metrics
+CPU, memory, IO and network

 The idea we are leveraging here is that every resource manager has to resort to cgroups on Linux to manage CPU, memory and IO resources.
 Each resource manager does it differently but the take away here is that the accounting information is readily available in the cgroups.
 By walking through the cgroups file system, we can gather the metrics that map them to a particular compute unit as resource manager tends to create cgroups for each compute unit with some sort of identifier attached to it.